ESA-eodashboards/eodashboard-narratives/science-hub-team-2-story.md

 ## Conclusions

 This study demonstrates the effectiveness of unsupervised clustering for identifying and mapping ocean water types from multi-parameter satellite observations.
+The multi-variable approach (Chl-a + SST + SSH + winds) was critical for distinguishing water types.
+Tests using subsets of variables (e.g., only Chl-a + SST) resulted in fewer or less stable clusters, typically merging oligotrophic and eutrophic waters.
+SSH and wind components helped isolate dynamical conditions such as upwelling, which improved separation between eutrophic and transitional water masses.
+While not quantified formally, sensitivity tests showed that removing physical variables reduced ecological interpretability of the clusters.

-Key findings include:
+Key findings of this study include:

 1. **Three distinct water types identified**: Coastal (high productivity), eutrophic (moderate productivity), and oligotrophic (low productivity) waters distinguished by combined biological, physical, and atmospheric characteristics